 Regular monitoring of the electrical conductivity (EC) of your nutrient solution is a vital part of any fertigation program.
 Electrical conductivity is the ability of a solution to conduct an electrical current.
 Most elements (plant essential or other) that are soluble in water will contribute to the conductivity of water or a nutrient solution.
-As a result, the EC of a nutrient solution will increase as the fertilizer concentration in solution is increased.
-By knowing the EC of a fertilizer solution, you can predict the parts per million (ppm) of nutrients your plants are receiving, or that remain in your run off water.
+As a result, the EC of a nutrient solution will increase as the water-soluble fertilizer concentration in solution is increased.
+By knowing the EC of a water-soluble fertilizer solution, you can predict the parts per million (ppm) of nutrients your plants are receiving, or that remain in your runoff water.

-Each fertilizer blend has a unique EC profile based on its concentration in solution due to the composition of the product.
+Each water-soluble fertilizer blend has a unique EC profile based on its concentration in solution due to the composition of the product.
 The following chart can be used to relate the EC of your Plant-Prod MJ TM nutrient feed with the associated parts per million (ppm) of Nitrogen:

 Most meters used by our growers are calibrated in mmhos per cm or mS per cm, which are interchangeable units.
-The data given here on our fertilizers uses the same measurement.
-The above table can be used to measure the accuracy of fertilizer injector systems by following these steps:
+The data given here on our water-soluble fertilizers uses the same measurement.
+The above table can be used to measure the accuracy of water-soluble fertilizer injector systems by following these steps:

 - Conductivity of clear irrigation water is 0.60 mmhos / mS